Bloodfist

 Bloodfist is a 1989 American martial arts film directed by Terence H. Winkless, starring Don "The Dragon" Wilson in his first feature starring role, Rob Kaman, Billy Blanks and Cris Aguilar.
 The plot sees an American former kickboxer travel to Manila, where he re-enters competition to avenge the murder of his brother and fellow fighter.

 The film adds a whodunnit element to the template established by previous tournament fighting films, especially the then-recent Bloodsport.
 While negatively received, it generated record profits for Concorde Pictures, and kickstarted a long-running franchise of increasingly unrelated sequels and spinoffs.
 To bolster its credibility, Bloodfist listed the real-life martial arts credentials of its stars, not only on the poster but in the credits as well, a gimmick that carried over to other Concorde films and was copied by some competitors.
+It is the first installment in the Bloodfist film series.

 Plot

 A man who loses a rigged fight kills his opponent and is announced as the winner.
 On his way back home, another man kills him.

 In the United States, retired boxer Jake Raye and co-owner of Hal and Jake's self-defense class receives a call from the Philippines police department.
 He is told his half-brother Michael is dead, and he must pick up the body in Manila.
 Raye decides to stay there and find his brother's killer himself.
 Raye gets training help from a man named Kwong, who tells Raye that his brother's killer will likely be at a gladiatorial competition known as the Ta-Chang, or Red Fist tournament, where only the winner comes out alive.

 Kwong trains Raye for the tournament.
 He wins all the fights and proceeds to the final match with Chin Woo.
 Kwong tells him that Chin Woo is his brother's killer.
 Hal, who has come to watch Raye's final bout, informs Raye that Kwong is the real killer.
 Raye defeats Woo and sets off after Kwong.
 They fight in the same alley where Michael died.
 Raye is badly wounded but impales Kwong on a fence.
 Raye walks off into the night.